CleanCLIP: Mitigating Data Poisoning Attacks in Multimodal Contrastive Learning: Related Work

 \subsection{Multimodal Contrastive Learning}

 Contrastive Learning \cite{chopra2005learning, hadsell2006dimensionality} was originally developed to learn self-supervised representations from individual modalities.
 The technique brings together the representations of an augmented version of a sample with the original sample while separating the representations of random samples in the embedding space.
 Recently, this method has been extended to the multimodal context, specifically for paired image-text data.
 Multimodal contrastive models such as CLIP \cite{radford2019language}, ALIGN \cite{ALIGN}, and BASIC \cite{pham2021combined} have been trained on large-scale data scraped from the web.
 This has led to their unprecedented ability to perform zero-shot classification and their robustness to distribution shifts.
 Several works have further extended this approach using visual self-supervision \cite{mu2022slip}, nearest-neighbor supervision \cite{li2021supervision}, consistency regularization \cite{goel2022cyclip}, as well as adding additional multimodal knowledge to the training process \cite{zellers2021merlot, zhang2021vinvl, desai2021virtex, li2022blip,alayrac2022flamingo}.
 Previous studies \cite{mu2022slip,li2021supervision} have combined self-supervised learning with CLIP pretraining to learn better visual representations.
+Related to our work, a concurrent work \cite{yu2023mitigating} proposes a novel approach that addresses spurious correlations during fine-tuning by leveraging a multi-modal contrastive loss function to explicitly separate spurious attributes from the affected class.
 However, we motivate the need for self-supervised learning with multimodal contrastive learning to encourage the model to learn representations, independent of each other.
 As a result, we could erase the spurious correlations learned by the CLIP model when exposed to the poisoned data.